-- 2.53 Washer disinfectors may require a supply of compressed air for either the operation of valves and powered door systems and/or during the drying stage of the operating cycle.
-The quality of air can be critical for example for drying, if the load is to be released without subsequent sterilization. - 2.54 If air is supplied by pipeline from a central air compressor system, a Bourdon-type pressure gauge conforming to EN 837-1: 1998 should be fitted on the supply line to the WD via an isolation valve. - 2.55 A reducing valve, or other automatic device, should be fitted to ensure the pressure of air delivered to the WD does not exceed the maximum supply pressure specified by the WD manufacturer.
-A pressure relief valve may also be required. - 2.56 Air compressors may exceed permitted noise levels and may need to be sited in a dedicated location away from noise sensitive areas. - 2.57 Components of the compressed air system that require servicing and maintenance, such as dryers and filters, should be located where they are readily accessible for service or exchange.
+- 2.35 WDs may require a supply of compressed air for either the operation of valves and powered door systems and / or during the drying stage of the operating cycle.
+The quality of air can be critical for example for drying, if the load is to be released without subsequent sterilization. - 2.36 If air is supplied by pipeline from a central air compressor system, a Bourdon-type pressure gauge conforming to EN 837-1: 1998 should be fitted on the supply line to the WD via an isolation valve. - 2.37 A reducing valve, or other automatic device, should be fitted to ensure the pressure of air delivered to the WD does not exceed the maximum supply pressure specified by the WD manufacturer.
+A pressure relief valve may also be required. - 2.38 Air compressors may exceed permitted noise levels and may need to be sited in a dedicated location away from noise sensitive areas. - 2.39 Components of the compressed air system that require servicing and maintenance, such as dryers and filters, should be located where they are readily accessible for service or exchange.

-Washer disinfector ventilation
+Washer disinfector (WD) ventilation

-- 2.58 Washer Disinfectors should be connected to a suitable air extraction system dedicated for purpose and not connected to the general ventilation extraction system.
-The extract system should be constructed of corrosion resistant material that can withstand temperatures greater than 105°C. Where multiple WDs are connected to a common air extraction system a means should be provided to prevent contamination. - 2.59 Means should be provided to prevent, as far as possible, flash steam being liberated into the atmosphere or causing condensation on electrical equipment.
-Additional guidance is given in planning guidance SHPN 13 part 1: 2011 and Scottish Health Technical Memorandum 03-01 'Ventilation for healthcare premises'.
+- 2.40 Washer Disinfectors should be connected to a suitable air extraction system dedicated for purpose and not connected to the general ventilation extraction system.
+The extract system should be constructed of corrosion resistant material that can withstand temperatures greater than 105 °C. Where multiple WDs are connected to a common air extraction system, a means should be provided to prevent contamination. - 2.41 Means should be provided to prevent, as far as possible, flash steam being liberated into the atmosphere or causing condensation on electrical equipment.
+Additional guidance is given in Scottish Health Technical Memorandum (SHTM) 03-01: 2014 'Ventilation for healthcare premises'.